List of minor Hebrew Bible figures, L–Z: Nahbi

 Nahbi (נַחְבִּי "hidden"), the son of Vophsi of the house of Naphtali, was a scout sent to Canaan prior to the crossing of the Jordan River according to Numbers 13:14.

 Naphish

-Naphish (once Nephish in the King James Version) is one of the sons of Ishmael.
+Naphish (once Nephish in the King James Version, Douay–Rheims: Naphis) is one of the sons of Ishmael.
 After him an Ishmaelite tribe is named.
 The name נפיש in Hebrew means "refreshed".
-His tribe is listed with Jetur, and is assumed to have resided nearby and lived a nomadic, animal-herding lifestyle in sparsely populated land east of the Israelites.
-Psalm 83, however lists these as Hagarites separately from the other ten tribes which lived more southernly.
+His tribe is listed after Jetur, and is assumed to have resided nearby and lived a nomadic, animal-herding lifestyle in sparsely populated land east of the Israelites.
+Psalm 83, however, lists these as Hagarites separately from the other ten tribes who lived further to the south.

 Naphtuhim

 Naphtuhim (נַפְתֻּחִים) is a son of Mizraim and grandson of Ham first mentioned in Genesis 10:13.
 According to the medieval biblical exegete, Saadia Gaon, his descendants inhabited the town of Birma (Al Gharbiyah region, Egypt), and were formerly known as Parmiin.